 The application process typically involves an application form, online tests, an interview and assessment centre.
 You'll also have to demonstrate your fitness and pass a medical test.
 Successful applicants will then undergo a training programme lasting between three weeks and three months.

 You may later decide to apply to become a police officer, or continue as PCSO.

 Often known simply as 'specials', special constables are volunteer police officers with the same powers as regular police officers.
 They are typically on duty for around four hours a week, taking part in frontline police work.

 Apply through your local police force, which will also be able to provide detailed eligibility criteria.
 In general, you must be:

 - of good character

 - in good health.

-You will usually have to complete an application form, assessment centre (including written tests and an interview), fitness test, background enquiries and a medical assessment.
-If you are successful you will undergo a period of training.
+You'll usually have to complete an application form, assessment centre (including written tests and an interview), fitness test, background enquiries and a medical assessment.
+If you're successful, you'll undergo a period of training.

 While unpaid, working as a special constable is an opportunity to find out whether you enjoy police work.
 You can later decide to apply to become a police officer.

 Explore the role further at College of Policing - Special constable.